David KarleAssociate Professor & Director of the Architecture Program

 Brief Vitae Download Curriculum Vitae

-David Karle is the interim director of the Architecture Program and associate professor of architecture and landscape architecture at the University of Nebraska-Lincoln where he teaches undergraduate and graduate courses on architecture and urbanism.
+David Karle is the director of the Architecture Program and associate professor of architecture and landscape architecture at the University of Nebraska-Lincoln where he teaches undergraduate and graduate courses on architecture and urbanism.
 Karle’s research addresses broad questions beyond the architecture discipline that seek to identify and visualize spatial patterns of urbanism that remain largely undocumented.
 In 2015 Karle was recognized as a Great Plains Fellow by the Center for Great Plains Studies for his contributions to topics related to Great Plains urbanism.
 Karle’s writings have been published in the Journal of Architectural Education, MONU, Manifest, CLOG and Mas Context.
 Currently he is a member of the editorial board at Magazine on Urbanism (MONU).